saltyrtc/saltyrtc-meta/Protocol.md

 # Receiving a SaltyRTC Signalling Message

-When a SaltyRTC peer receives a SaltyRTC signalling message, it first checks that the message contains more than 24 byte.
+When a peer receives a SaltyRTC signalling message, it first checks that the message contains more than 24 byte.
 It checks that the destination address is sane:

-* For a SaltyRTC server, a valid destination address may be in the full range of `0x00..0xff`.
-Until the authentication process is complete, the server SHALL NOT allow message relaying to other peers (`0x01..0xff`).
-Furthermore, relaying is only allowed between an initiator (`0x01`) and a responder (`0x02..0xff`).
+* A server MUST check that the destination address is `0x00` until the sender is authenticated.
+In case that the sender is authenticated, relaying is allowed between an initiator (`0x01`) and a responder (`0x02..0xff`).
+A responders SHALL NOT be able to relay messages to another responder.
-* A SaltyRTC client MUST check that the destination address targets its assigned identity (or `0x00` during authentication).
+* A client MUST check that the destination address targets its assigned identity (or `0x00` during authentication).

 Furthermore, a peer checks that the source address is sane:

-* For a SaltyRTC server, the sender SHALL use `0x00` before it has been identified or a value in the range of `0x01..0xff`.
-The server MUST check that the source identity is the previously assigned identity.
+* A server MUST check that the source address is `0x00` until a specific identity has been assigned to the sender.
+In case that the sender is authenticated, the server MUST check that the source address equals the sender's assigned identity.
-* A SaltyRTC client MUST check that the sender's identity is different to the one that the server has assigned to it.
+* A client MUST check that the sender's identity is different to the one that the server has assigned to it.
 If the client has no identity yet, the only valid source identity is `0x00`.

 In case this is the first message received from the sending peer, the
 peer: